Dev1an/WAMP-ZRE/README.md

 - replace `<WAMP-URI>` with the URI of the topic to subscribe to.
 - All messages published to topic `<WAMP-URI>` are shouted in this ZRE group.

+### Register custom wamp procedures

+It is also possible to register WAMP procedures from a ZRE node.
+This can be accomplished using

 # Development